daniel-byers/ruby-avl/README.md

       end
     end

-In the above example, a Person object can be added to the tree and it will be balanced on the lexicographical comparison of their name with another Person object.
+In the above example, a Person object can be added to the tree and it will be balanced on the lexicographical comparison of their name with another Person object's name attribute.
 This allows you to have more complex trees.

 If you just want to build a tree from simple data types (FixNum, String, etc.) that can already be compared.
 You don't need to implement this method.

+***

+To use the AVL Tree is simple, first initialise it:

+    avl_tree = AVLTree::AVLTree.new

 Then add the data: